Manager’s Guide: 15 Steps – Review of Occupational Health Service Provision

 - Review of current services, quality and costs

-- How OH is coordinated and consistency across the business
+- Who coordinates and ensures consistency across the business?

 - Value for money

-- Past history of occupational disease, absence, accidents and incidents linked to health – prioritise what is most important in your company
+- Past history of an occupational disease, absence, accidents and incidents that could be due to health.
+Prioritise the most important in your company

 The final report should contain the information you need and have an executive summary setting out at least 3 options for your OH provision: